AlibabaCloudDocs/elasticsearch/intl.en-US/API Reference/Elasticsearch instances/Upgrade or downgrade a cluster/UpdateInstance.md

 When you call this operation, take note of the following limits:

 -   You cannot change the configuration of an instance when it is in the activating, invalid, or inactive state.
 -   You can only change the configuration of one type of node at a time, including data nodes, dedicated master nodes, cold data nodes, coordinator nodes, Kibana nodes, and elastic nodes.
-For more information, see [Upgrade the configuration of a cluster](~~96650~~) and [Downgrade cluster](~~198887~~).
+For more information, see [Upgrade the configuration of a cluster](~~96650~~).

 ## Debugging